CubicZebra/informatics/docs/source/interface/api_tensor.rst

 _`Module tensor`
 ================

+.. currentmodule:: info.docfunc

 Description
 -----------

+Data processing module in informatics.
+Utilities for data processing.
+Data can be vector, series (1-dimensional tensor), matrix (2-dimensional tensor), conventional medical image (3-dimensional tensor), or tensors in higher dimensions.
+Dependent on the type of data being processed, tensors are categorized into two distinct classes:
+Boolean and numerical.

-Data processing module in dataflow.
-Location in ``info.toolbox.libs.tensor``.
-For convenience in practice, importing from main entry via ``from info.me import tensorn`` for processing numeric tensor, or ``from info.me import tensorb`` for dealing with the boolean one.
+Namespace of this module is originally ``info.toolbox.libs.tensor``.
+For convenience, import from main entry via ``from info.me import tensorn`` for processing numeric tensor, or ``from info.me import tensorb`` for dealing with the boolean one, is also available.

 Computing in this module support :ref:`GPU <GPU>` accelerating.
-Reset the configuration to activate it:
+If `cupy <https://cupy.dev/>`_ is installed in the environment, reset the configuration to activate it:

 .. code-block:: python
    :caption: activate gpu accelerating for computing